nent/nent/packages/core/src/components/n-app-theme-switch/readme.md

 # N-APP-THEME-SWITCH

-The `<n-app-theme-switch>` component displays a checkbox to control the dark-theme setting applied to the interface.
+The `<n-app-theme-switch>` element displays a checkbox to control the dark-theme setting applied to the interface.

 Default: user-preference